 I’d say depending on what your budget is, it can range a lot however for mid-budget travel, about 50 – 70 pounds a day for a family of two including all meals should suffice.

-Only for showering and brushing your teeth.
-Drinking it isn’t advised but it’s best to confirm at your resort.
+Tap water in Thailand is only for showering and brushing your teeth.
+Drinking it isn’t advised, but it’s best to confirm at your resort.

 Very much so, however, as with each country and city anywhere in the world, be wary of certain areas and ask for recommendations to areas and pubs from your resort/hotel before staying out late pubbing.
 Be street smart for shopping and it’s all right to haggle if done respectfully!